 Sizes: 6″ to 10.25″

-Best for: Rice meals, barbecue combos, school lunches
+Best for: Rice meals, barbecue combos, school lunches, buffets, and casual catering

 2. Square or Rectangular Clamshell Boxes

-These hinged-lid containers are the gold standard for takeaway.
-Whether you’re serving a burger, a rice box, or a combo meal, these sturdy boxes close securely and hold temperature well.
+These hinged-lid containers are the gold standard for takeaway and delivery.
+Whether serving a burger, rice box, street food combo, pasta, or meal-prep dish, sturdy clamshell boxes help close securely, stack efficiently, and protect food during transport.

 Material: Bagasse or cornstarch